 Here are my favorite tips for dressing for Disney, with a Disneybound inspiration and a high performance, travel-friendly twist:

 - Dress (or Skirt) + Shorts With Pockets: you don’t have to sacrifice comfort for cuteness!
 If it’s hot out and you’re going for a Disneybound look, a dress or shirt+skirt combo is perfect – I wore this yellow skirt on my last trip.
 My favorite travel tip is to wear a pair of comfy bike shorts with pockets underneath your skirt or dress.
-As a thick girl, these shorts are necessary to fight the dreaded Chub Rub (these or anti-chafe balm).
-But since they’re basically just really short leggings with side pockets, they’re also insanely helpful for both storing your phone within reach AND making you feel like you’re actually just wearing cozy gym wear – cleverly disguised in the form of a cute outfit!
+As a thick girl, these shorts are necessary to fight the dreaded Chub Rub (I also recommend some anti-chafe balm).
+Since they’re basically just really short leggings with side pockets, they’re also insanely helpful for both storing your phone within reach AND making you feel like you’re actually just wearing cozy gym wear – cleverly disguised in the form of a cute outfit!
 You can pick up a pair of my favorite shorts in a variety of colors and lengths on Amazon.

 Your shoes are probably the most important thing you will wear or bring to the Disney parks.
 The ideal shoes for Disney are comfortable enough to run, stand, and walk in for 14+ hours (or, last time I checked my fitbit, around 25k steps)… for several days in a row.
 Disney is a MARATHON!

 Making the wrong choice when it comes to your shoes can ruin your day, or worse, your entire Disney vacation – something I’ve experienced first hand.
 I once wore the wrong pair of shoes for a long day at Disney World once and was hobbling so badly by the end of day 1 that I landed myself in a wheelchair for the next 4 days.
 Yikes.

 That said, I’ve learned from my mistakes and I’ve found a few pairs of shoes that can handle Disney Parks level of intensity!